 The term refers to a form of outsourcing software development tasks to another company.

 Technically speaking, it’s a form of cooperation where an organization decides to outsource a software-based project to a third-party entity situated in a remote location; a place off the shores of the client’s residence.
-It can be a company located in New York City delegating software development tasks to a development team in Poland.
+Just to give you an example: it can be a company located in New York City delegating software development tasks to a business offering software development services in Poland.

-At Sunscrapers, we successfully collaborate with businesses in the United States.
+At Sunscrapers, we have an excellent track of successful collaborations with businesses located as far as the United States.

 Here’s an example: